horacehoff/pixel-clustering-format/README.md

 The answer lies in sums.
 Instead of writing all those big numbers, we can write, "0+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1+1......", each addition representing a number.
 Of course, this works even if the numbers are not evenly spaced apart (e.g. you could have "0+1+10+2+4+5+1+99").
 4. However, that's not super compact.
 Why write the same addition 9999 times in a row ?
 This is the last step.
 LPI simply writes "0+1\*9999".
 This also works with different numbers, like: "0+1\*932+2\*34+1+7+4+56+3\*23"

-As you can see, this works great, but less so for images which contain thousands and thousands of colors and not many pixels per color, as LPI's method is given less "space" to work properly.
+This works great, but less so for images which contain thousands and thousands of colors and not many pixels per color, as LPI's method is given less "space" to work properly.

 ### More info
 On images where it works best, LPI offers a great compression level, sometimes being as much as 99% smaller than the original PNG image.
 However, it poorly compresses colors and their relation with pixels and as such, LPI works best with images that don't have a ton of colors and/or that have a high pixel/color ratio.
 Examples below (the graphs in the .LPI format are 47% to 62% smaller than their heavily optimized PNG original counterparts).